 What is radioactivity?

-nuclei proton radioactivity radionuclide decay
+nuclei decay proton radioactivity radionuclide

 Nature is so that the same element can exist in the form of two or more variations called isotopes.
 Isotopes differ from each other by the number of neutrons in the nucleus and by the mass number.
 Isotopes can be divided into stable and unstable.
 The first group is characterized by stability.
 Stable isotopes can remain unchanged.
 The second group includes those isotopes that independently decay over time.